The Good Egg Book Activities and Teaching Ideas

 The Good Egg book craft

 When teaching The Good Egg by Jory John, one can’t help but fall in love with an adorable egg, the main character.
 For a fun craft activity, provide the students with an egg shape printed on a blank page and ask to draw its face, arms and legs.
 Draw cracks and help heal the egg by covering them with band aids.
 Label the band aids with recommendations you can give to help find balance and practice self care.
-Display the results on a bulleting board for a wall filled with self-care!
-Visit my store to grab a resource with no-prep version of the craft!
+Display the results on a bulleting board for a wall, filled with self-care!

 Leave a Reply